-The GED® test is one of the three available High School Equivalency (HSE) exams in America.
+The GED test is one of the two nationally available High School Equivalency (HSE) exams in America.

 The test is entirely computer-based and includes four independent subtests or modules that cover the academic subject areas of Math (Mathematical Reasoning), Literacy (Reasoning through Language Arts), Social Studies, and Science.

-You can take one or more of the four modules at a time and in most states, you are allowed two years to complete the entire GED battery.
+You can take one or more of the four modules at a time; no need to complete the entire GED® battery in one take.

 GED test-takers cannot already hold a secondary education diploma or be enrolled in another education program.